Maxar-Corp/omar-merge-to-master/README.md

 15. Run cucumber tests.
 (And make sure they pass too)
 16. Announce on Slack that commits to dev branches can be resumed.
 17. Run the o2-delivery-master pipeline on Jenkins: https://jenkins.ossim.io/job/o2-delivery-master/
+18. Update env.sh with new release name and version.
+Run tagRelease.sh
 18. Create a local directory to copy the delivery items to from our s3 bucket: `mkdir ~/temp/master`
 19. Make sure you have the aws [cli](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) installed
 20. `cd ~/temp`